ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: exported_sample_clock_timebase_divisor

     Specifies the factor by which to divide the sample clock timebase (board clock) before it is exported.
-To export the Sample clock timebase, use the :py:meth:`nifgen.Session.export_signal` method or the  :py:data:`nifgen.Session.exported_sample_clock_timebase_output_terminal` property.
+To export the Sample clock timebase, use the :py:meth:`nifgen.Session.ExportSignal` method or the  :py:data:`nifgen.Session.exported_sample_clock_timebase_output_terminal` property.

+    .. note:: One or more of the referenced methods are not in the Python API for this driver.

     The following table lists the characteristics of this property.